As an Amazon Associate, I earn from qualifying purchases at no additional cost to you. See privacy policy for more details. Thank you!

 - From here, decide if you would like to roll it in the fettuccine or linguine, or spaghetti settings for noodles, or cut it into squares or circles for raviolis, or maybe wide strips for lasagna.
 The pasta world is your oyster!

 The kind of noodle you choose to make, determines the cooking time.
 The thinner the noodle, the less time it will take.
-For fettuccine, you will boil it for about 3 minutes.
 For thinner noodles like linguine, you will only need to boil for about 90 seconds.
+For these Butternut Squash Ravioli, you will boil it for about 4 minutes.
 Generally, once the pasta starts to float to the top, it is done.

-Thank you for visiting Mollie in Montana!
-If you make this Simple Fresh Pasta, I would love to hear how you used it!
+If you make this Pasta recipe, I would love to hear how you used it!
 Will you ever go back to store bought pasta?
 I would love to hear from you in the comments below!
+Thank you and thank you for visiting Mollie in Montana~*! โฅ๏ธ

 Simple Fresh Pasta